-The Shared Value model was used to identify future opportunities and social problems that intersect with Lake Mac Libraries competencies and challenges.
+- Utilising the Shared Value model to identify future opportunities and social problems that intersect with Lake Mac Libraries competencies and challenges.

 The defining concept that arose from this research, engagement and innovation work – ‘Expand Your World’ – is being applied to all library activities, from creative stakeholder engagement and co-design activities, library interior design, evolution of programming, updates to promotional collateral and the launch of The Rover: the new mobile library designed to engage a diverse range of community members.
 As a first activation task, Ellis Jones created the concept and design for The Rover.